Mushymato/MiscMapActionsProperties/README.md

 #### mushymato.MMAP_ShowConstruct \<builder\> [restrict]

+- Can be used as either Action or TouchAction
 - Opens the construction menu for specified builder (`Robin` or `Wizard` in vanilla)
 - If restrict is given, prevent multiple buildings from being constructed at the same time.

 #### mushymato.MMAP_ShowConstructForCurrent \<builder\> [restrict]

+- Can be used as either Action or TouchAction
 - Opens the construction menu for the current area.
 - Does nothing if the current area is not buildable.
 - If restrict is given, prevent multiple buildings from being constructed at the same time.